 Work devices must be used solely for work activities.

-If staff have any concerns over the security of their device, they must seek advice from the headteacher and ICT Manager.
+If staff have any concerns over the security of their device, they must seek advice from the ICT Manager or Headteacher.

 10. How the school will respond to issues of misuse